tmtsoftware/esw-gateway-ui-template.g8/README.md

 For ex:
 > g8 --project_name=SequencerUI tmtsoftware/esw-ui-template.g8

-Default values will be used for remaingin arguments.
+Default values will be used for remaining arguments.